eloquently/eloquently.github.io/_posts/2016-05-30-interview-prep-01-counting-and-primes.md

 There are tests for these exercises.
 Don't just randomly guess things to get the tests to pass -- you will not learn as much.
 Instead, pretend this is a real interview and after you come up with a solution, check your work (literally talk through it line by line).
 If you're not sure that your solution will work, don't just cross your fingers and run the tests.
 Take the time to think more and improve your answer -- as if it were a real interview.

 Only after you are 100% sure that your solution is right, you can run the tests.
 We haven't set up a test watcher for this exercise: you'll have to type `npm test path/to/file_spec.js` each time.
+For example, to run the `counting_spec.js` file, you need to type `npm test test/counting_spec.js`.
 We've also put in a 20s delay at the beginning of the test suite to discourage you from running the tests too often.

 Don't just search online for the solutions.
 In a real interview, that will not be an option.
 Instead ask for a hint -- that is acceptable in an interview as long as you've tried to solve the problem.